 UPS is the largest carrier by parcel revenues.
 However, FedEx has closed the gap since its acquisition of TNT Express, with third-placed Deutsche Post DHL around half the size.
 Despite their global profile, their large US domestic businesses account for the bulk of UPS and FedEx revenues.

 We expect that the market will continue to grow, although not at the high rate seen during the COVID pandemic.
 This is supported by:

 – Expectations of continued online retail growth, both in leading home shopping markets such as China, the US, UK and Japan; and less-mature markets, which are expected to catch up, to a degree, over the next few years.

 – The on-going globalisation of supply chains with increased reliance on just-in-time production leading to ever-higher dependence on parcel carriers.

-We believe that China will overtake the US to become the largest market by value by 2022.
+We believe that China will overtake the US to become the largest market by value in the near future.
 The lack of exposure to the rapidly-growing Chinese domestic market means that the global share of the integrators is likely to continue to fall.

 We see several key strategic challenges for the integrators, including:

 – How to work with the mega-retailers and marketplaces – e.g. Amazon and Alibaba – to benefit from their volumes without being marginalised by their potential for vertical integration

 – How to find a role in the Chinese market to give them exposure to its size and growth